-An interchange modification report (IMR) is required by FHWA when new or revised vehicular access to the Interstate Highway System is proposed.
-An FHWA decision to approve such modifications must be supported by considerations and requirements related to operations, safety, and access.
+An interchange modification report (IMR) is required when new or revised vehicular access to the highway system is proposed.
+A decision to approve such modifications must be supported by considerations and requirements related to operations, safety, and access.
 DDOT is studying interchange modifications at the DC-295/Benning Road ramps through an IMR and a separate NEPA study for the interchange.
-With FHWA approval of the access modification and an environmental determinization that the modification would not result in significant environmental impacts, the District could move the DC-295/Benning Road ramps project forward through subsequent final design and construction phases.
+With approval of the access modification and an environmental determinization that the modification would not result in significant environmental impacts, the District could move the DC-295/Benning Road ramps project forward through subsequent final design and construction phases.

 Bus service that runs along the corridor today is operated by WMATA as Metrobus service.
 No changes to existing Metrobus routes are expected as a result of this project; however, local Metrobus stops may need to be relocated to accommodate the streetcar stop platform at the Benning Road Metrorail station.